Skip to content

 Do You Have to Take Out Mortgage Protection from your Lender?

 This is an important one!
-The main misconception amongst homebuyers is that they have to go with their bank for mortgage protection cover.
+The main misconception amongst homebuyers is that they have to go with their lender for mortgage protection cover.
 The answer is… they don’t!
 For most people, a mortgage is the biggest loan they’ll ever take out in their lives.
 As a result, they often feel under pressure to sort it quickly in case the lender changes their mind!
-Banks therefore find it very easy to encourage their captive house-buying customers to take out their mortgage protection cover with them.
-But in fact, banks are often the most expensive providers, as they’re all tied to one life company.
-For example, Bank of Ireland own New Ireland and all their mortgage protection business is done with them.
-What’s more, banks may try to up-sell you other products such as serious illness cover, life insurance and income protection.
-These can cost considerably more than you had budgeted for at a time when you’re trying to keep your costs to a minimum.
+Lenders therefore find it very easy to encourage their captive house-buying customers to take out their mortgage protection cover with them and offer it as a convenient option.
+By comparing offers from different providers, you’ll find a policy that best matches your needs.

 Top Tips When Choosing the Best Mortgage Protection

-4. Be sure to check out what additional benefits are available with your policy.
-For example, many life companies now offer various wellness packages as a free add-on with their cover.
+3. Be sure to check out what additional benefits are available with your policy.
+For example, many life companies now offer various value add services along with their cover at no extra cost.

-5. Remember, you can switch your mortgage protection cover at any time and make sizable savings (particularly if a bank sold you your policy).
+4. Remember, you can switch your mortgage protection cover at any time.

-7. Dont forget that as soon as you sort your mortgage protection cover, you will need to turn your attention to your home insurance.
-SuperValu Insurance can also help you here with a 15% online discount along with sending you shopping vouchers to use on your weekly grocery shop.
+5. Dont forget that as soon as you sort your mortgage protection cover, you will need to turn your attention to your home insurance.
+SuperValu Insurance will send you shopping vouchers to use on your weekly grocery shop.

 Secure payments with: Mastercard Visa